jassielof/IT425-P1/Documento de Parcial.typ

 == 14 puntos de Deming~
 Los 14 puntos de Deming son principios fundamentales para la mejora de la calidad y la gestión eficaz de una organización.

-Mencionado por el Dr. Deming en #quote([My 14 Points for Management follow naturally as application of the System of Profound Knowledge for transformation from the present style of management to one of optimization.], attribution: [The New Economics])
+Mencionado por el Dr. Deming, #quote([My 14 Points for Management follow naturally as application of the System of Profound Knowledge for transformation from the present style of management to one of optimization.], attribution: [The New Economics])

 Se definen los siguientes puntos~@Deming_14, de parte de Deming, W. Edwards. _Out of The Crisis (MIT Press) (pp. 23--24)_.